LAP: An Attention-Based Module for Concept Based Self-Interpretation and Knowledge Injection in Convolutional Neural Networks: Method

 \subsubsection{Knowledge sharing by concordance loss}

 Intuitively, if one LAP layer has found a part of the input as the distinguishing clue for one concept, the proceeding LAP layers should also distinguish the same clue.
-This fact does not always hold for the previous layers, as they might not have enough understanding to perceive the clue, mainly due to the low receptive field.
+This fact does not always hold for the previous layers, as they might not understand enough to perceive the clue, mainly due to the low receptive field.
 A human expert can decide whether the receptive field is enough for the LAP layers.
-In that case, we have used the Jensen-Shannon divergence loss for encouraging the consecutive LAP layers to produce similar maps:
+In that case, we have used the Jensen-Shannon divergence loss to encourage the consecutive LAP layers to produce similar maps.
+The loss is presented in \cref{eq:js}. $\mathcal{JS}(l, s, c)$ stands for the loss for the concept head $c$ of sample $s$ between the LAPs $l$ and $l + 1$, and $M$ is the total number of pixels.

 {

 }